deadcoast/farmer_cli/README.md

 # Farmer CLI

-A powerful CLI application with Rich UI for video downloading and media management.
+A modular CLI application with Rich UI for video downloading and system management.

 ## Features